csurfer/pyheat/README.rst

 NOTE: Installation using ``pip`` would correspond to the latest release.
 Github repo on the other hand contains released features/bug fixes and the unreleased changes.
-Refer to `HISTORY.rst`_ for more information.
+Refer to `CHANGELOG.rst`_ for more information.

 Using pip
 ~~~~~~~~~